jonathanmorgan/context_data/README.md

 - log in with your django superuser user.
 - You should see a home page for context_data with a welcome message and a header that lists out the pages in the context_data application.

+## Other applications

+- You should also see on the root index page the other applications installed (jupyterhub, rstudio, etc.).